aspose-words/Aspose-Words-Tutorials/words/english/java/ai-machine-learning-integration/java-aspose-words-text-processing/_index.md

 {{< blocks/products/pf/tutorial-page-section >}}

 # Master Text Processing in Java: Using Aspose.Words & AI Models

 **Automate text summarization and translation with Aspose.Words for Java integrated with AI models like OpenAI's GPT-4 and Google's Gemini.**

 ## Introduction

 Struggling to extract key insights from large documents or translate content quickly into different languages?
-Automate these tasks efficiently using powerful tools to save time and enhance productivity.
+In this guide we will show you how to **translate document using gemini** while also automating other tasks to save time and enhance productivity.
 This tutorial guides you through utilizing Aspose.Words for Java alongside AI models like OpenAI’s GPT-4 and Google's Gemini 15 Flash for summarizing and translating text.

 **What You'll Learn:**
 - Setting up Aspose.Words with Maven or Gradle